 - Review discipline specific associations.
-For example, for psychology major, review the learning outcomes for American Psychological Association, etc.
+For example, for psychology major, review the program student learning outcomes for American Psychological Association, etc.

-- Remember SLOs are measurable and observable behaviors less broad than the program goals but not too specific to become course level learning outcome.
+- Remember PSLOs are measurable and observable behaviors less broad than the program goals but not too specific to become course level objective/learning outcomes.

 - Refer to the Bloom’s Taxonomy as a resource

-- Use words that point to the specific actions, knowledge or skill acquired in context with the subject area that can be measured.
+- Use verbs that point to the specific, knowledge or skill that can be measure and acquired in the subject area.

-- To write the expected SLOs, begin with statement “students will be able to…” and use an action verb and an object.
+- To write the expected SLOs, begin with statement “students will …” and use an action verb and an object.